 B.H. v.
 U.S. Citizenship and Immigration Services, et al. (A.B.T. v.
 USCIS), No. 11-02108 (W.D.
 Wash. filed December 15, 2011)

-The complaint, co-filed with the Northwest Immigrants Rights Project, Gibbs Houston Pauw, and the Massachusetts Law Reform Institute, was submitted on behalf of untold numbers of asylum applicants wrongfully denied work authorization due to unlawful agency policies and practices.
-The named plaintiffs include asylum seekers who have pursued their cases for years without work authorization.
+The complaint, co-filed with the Northwest Immigrants Rights Project, Gibbs Houston Pauw, and the Massachusetts Law Reform Institute, was submitted on behalf of a class of untold numbers of asylum applicants wrongfully denied work authorization due to unlawful agency policies and practices.
+The settlement agreed to by the parties was approved by the Court and applies to the entire class.

 In their amended complaint, Plaintiffs and the class challenge as unlawful five of defendants’ policies and practices which either prevent or seriously delay the receipt of an EAD by asylum applicants while their asylum applications are pending.
 Plaintiffs allege defendants’ policies and practices violate the U.S. Constitution, the Immigration and Nationality Act (INA), the governing regulations, and the Administrative Procedure Act (APA).
 Soon after filing the complaint, Plaintiffs moved for class certification and for a protective order to prevent public release of the named plaintiffs’ names and other identifying information.
 The Court granted the protective order, but delayed ruling on the class certification motion.